ibauk/sm3/help/dnf.md

 It is possible to flag any ordinary, special or combination bonus as being compulsory.
 Anyone failing to score any such bonus is DNF.
 It is also possible to flag special bonuses as ‘must not’.
 Anyone triggering such a bonus would be DNF.
 ### Category rule
 Bonus category rules may also be used to establish a DNF condition.
 Simple conditions such as “must score at least one in each of seven categories” are easily specified.

+### Excessive speed
+Each rally may employ a range of measures designed to deter/punish excessive use of speed.
+In particular the software provides a mechanism to monitor and sanction overall average speeds.
+One possible sanction is DNF for those exceeding a specified threshold.